- There are between 4.2 million and 7.8 million pet snakes in the world.

 Even if FBH’s estimate of the number of pet reptiles is incorrect, it’s possible that the sales of reptile food data that was used to produce the estimates is correct.
 However, in that case, there is an inconsistency between PFMA’s estimate that there are 200K–400K pet snakes in the UK and FBHs claim that 1M–2M frozen mice sold are sold each week because that would be 3–8.5 frozen mice per snake per week - much more than average snake eats.
 Similarly, if we assume that in 1999 there were as many snakes in the U.S. as in 2007 (586K) and that figures in the Independent article are correct, that would mean that in the U.S. there were 5.5 rodents raised per snake.
 There are multiple ways to explain these inconsistencies:

 - Contrary to what FBH claims, many frozen mice are used for things other than snake food.
 According to a Pet Age article, ”the feeder rodent industry may be the lifeblood for snake breeders and snake keepers, but it also serves animal collections at zoos and museums and some ravenous raptors at wildlife rehabilitation facilities.”
 The article also claims that bald eagles can eat 15 frozen mice in a sitting and that crows and swallow-tailed kites eat small mice.
-What is more, some lizards, frogs and other pets also eat rodents.
+What is more, some lizards, frogs, hedgehogs, and other pets may also eat rodents.

 - There are more snakes in the U.K. and in the U.S. than surveys suggest because surveys don’t capture a few owners who own many snakes.
 The combined sample size of PFMA’s surveys is more than 24K.
 Even though it is big, it could be insufficient.
 If few owners own many snakes, PFMA’s surveys might have failed to catch any such respondents and consequently underestimated the number.
 According to the PFMA’s surveys, snake-owning households on average own 1.8 snakes.
 Figure 5 in Clark (2012) shows that out of 656 respondents who owned a snake, 367 owned 6 six or more of them.
 Survey did not have a representative sample because it was “distributed over the reptile keeper’s networks on the internet,” but it still indicates that there are people who own many snakes.